 Professor Jenny Southgate, Director, Jack Birch Unit: proliferation, differentiation and cellular organisation in normal and wounded epithelial tissues; development and progression of malignant disease.

-Dr Sean T Sweeney, Lecturer: role of the endosome in regulating signals controlling synapse growth.
+Dr Sean T Sweeney, Reader: role of the endosome in regulating signals controlling synapse growth.

-Dr Daniel Ungar, Lecturer: vesicular transport processes in the Golgi that sort resident enzymes to their cisternal destinations.
+Dr Daniel Ungar, Senior lecturer: vesicular transport processes in the Golgi that sort resident enzymes to their cisternal destinations.

 Dr Pegine Walrad, Anniversary Research Lecturer: regulators of Leishmania parasite differentiation that enable human leukocyte infection.